theMillenniumFalcon/smolDB/README.md

 However, the database does not support any advanced queries, sharding, or support for storage distribution.

-Get started quickly with the API via Docker:
+Get started quickly with the API via docker:
 ```bash
 docker run -p 8080:8080 nishank02/smoldb:latest
 ```